 Miscellaneous fact: Niels Leadholm is distantly related to the legendary Swedish footballer Nils Liedholm!

 Each moment, our visual system effortlessly constructs a representation of the world, with understanding at every spatial scale.
 Looking around a room, we perceive the furniture as whole objects, with all their sub-components, down to the very grain and imperfections in the wood.
 It is generally held that these different features, such as the presence of a table-leg, and the texture of oak wood, are processed and represented by different neurons or assemblies of neurons.
 How our brain is therefore able to correctly combine these visual features together, which could be as simple as object shape and colour, is known as the binding problem.
-In contrast to the rich representations our brain develops through binding, deep learning systems capture only rudimentary visual information.
+In contrast to the rich representations our brain develops through binding, current deep learning systems capture much more limited visual information.